SailSlick/desktop-vacation/doc/API/users.md

 | 404  | Not Found      | The url seems to be incorrect   |
 | 500  | Internal Error | The server made a mistake       |

+## Errors

+If an error occurs, a string describing it will be in the error field in the json.

 ## User Login